almende/eve/implementations/java/services.md

 ### Usage

+Each agent can reach it\'s State through the getState() method (in the Agent.java superclass).
 State acts similar to a Java collections Map&lt;String,Object&gt;, but with a few distinct differences.
 The biggest difference if that the state can be serialized to JSON (for persistency) which potentially loses type information on the value.
 This means that the methods for getting the value need to reinject this type information.

 There is a normal put(key,value) method for placing data in the state, overwriting potential existing values.
 Similarly there are normal remove(key) and containsKey(key) methods.
 However, other methods are not provided, most notably entrySet() and values().